Judas Priest: The Ballad of Judas Priest and upcoming twentieth studio album (2024–present)

 In a March 2025 interview with PowerOfMetal.cl, Faulkner said that the band began talks regarding the next album; both him and drummer Scott Travis hoping to begin work in 2026.
 On 15 March 2025, former drummer Les Binks died at the age of 73.
+In September Judas Priest released a cover of "War Pigs" featuring Ozzy Osbourne.
+The project originally started as a video tribute for Black Sabbath as Judas Priest would not be able perform at the Back to the Beginning farewell concert in July 2025, due to a prior commitment to the Scorpions’ 60th anniversary show.
+However Judas Priest suggested upgrading the tribute into a full song, Osbourne quickly agreed.
+The vocals were tracked shortly before Osbourne’s death making the song his first posthumous release.